-Necessary Technical Knowledge and Skills for Distance Learning
+Necessary Technical Knowledge and Digital Literacy Information Skills for Distance Learning

 When participating in distance education courses, it is vital to consider the technical skills needed in order to have a successful course.
-Students in distance education courses must have knowledge of basic computer and Internet skills listed below.
+Students in distance education courses must know basic computer and Internet skills listed below.

 Note: Contact your professor or refer to your course syllabus for any additional technical knowledge or skills you may need in your course.